• Recipes

 You can bake your oatcakes on any shelf in your oven as you may need to add several trays at once.
 Just check each tray as the top tray may be done before the ones under it.

 Smaller oatcakes should be ready between 18-22 minutes.
-Check after 18 minutes.
+Check after 18 minutes especially if your using a fan oven.

 Larger oatcakes may need 23-25 minutes.
 Or a few minutes longer depending on your oven.